xmendez/wfuzz/README.md

 ## What is this?

 Wfuzz is a tool designed to brutefore web applications, it's very flexible, it supports:

-- Recursion (When doing directory discovery)
+- Recursion (when doing directory discovery)
 - Post data bruteforcing
 - Header bruteforcing
 - Output to HTML (easy for just clicking the links and checking the page, even with postdata!)